Home Writing Projects Setup Protocol CV

 Takeaway

-For anything downstream, the arithmetic suite is a better calibration check than GSM8K alone.
+The arithmetic suite is a better calibration check than GSM8K alone.
 GSM8K tells us the instruction-tuned model can’t reliably solve generated word problems.
-The arithmetic suite tells us the base model still encodes elementary calculation patterns.
-The same instruction-tuned model scores 0/70 on GSM8K and 42.4% on the arithmetic suite — so elicitation and scoring can dominate the headline number.
+The arithmetic suite tells us the base model still encodes elementary calculation patterns at GPT-3-175B level.
+The same instruction-tuned model scores 4.9% strict / 7.2% flexible on full 5-shot GSM8K and 42.2% on the arithmetic suite — elicitation and scoring can dominate the headline number.

 The launch post’s roughly 62% Numeracy figure averages over unspecified tasks.
-The public arithmetic suite shows a 13.0%–91.4% spread on the 1930 base.
+The public arithmetic suite shows an 11.5%–91.6% spread on the 1930 base model.